 To make the live chat better stand out, and probably be utilized more, contrasting colors could be added to the widget.

 But there are also some elements they could A/B test for better conversion results.

-For example, there are actually three different offers on this page: a demo (the banner across the top of the page), the white paper (the main offer), and a free trial (the green “free trial” CTA button at the bottom of the page).
-Landing pages should only include one offer, so if you have more than one offer, then create a separate landing page for each one.
+For example, there are actually three different offers on this page: a demo (the banner across the top of the page), the white paper (the main offer), and a free trial (the green “free trial” CTA button at the bottom of the page). post-click landing pages should only include one offer, so if you have more than one offer, then create a separate post-click landing page for each one.

 Additionally, there are multiple exit links that could distract visitors — the Velaro logos, “Guides”, “Whitepapers”, and “Support” links, social media buttons, and several other links in the footer.